mrismanaziz/Reforestation/README.md

-## Q: What did the spaghetti say to the other spaghetti?
-## A: Pasta la vista, baby!
+## Why did the miner get fired from his job?
+He took it for granite...